Madjac33/Unity-Cookbook/Chapter 1: Input System Package/input-system-package.md

 In the Movement script, create a Vector2 variable to represent the movement direction.
 I will call it moveDirection.</p>

 `Vector2 moveDirection = Vector2.zero;`
 <p>The Input System package requires that the InputAction be enabled and disabled using the OnEnable and OnDisable functions.
-Include the following in your script: </p>
+Include the following in your script.</p>

 ```
 private void OnEnable() {